Throstle Hall Country Cott

 The property further benefits from access to 15 acres of private farmland, where the owners have brought the fields back into productivity, and planted over 4500 hedgerow and 400 trees to encourage wildlife and birds.

 Welcome to Throstle Hall Country Cottage.
-The self catering holiday accommodation sleeps 8 and consists of;
+The self catering holiday accommodation is accessed via a concrete track through a field and two gates.
+The cottage comprises;

 Large vestibule area in glass atrium, overlooking both front parking area and garden and views out to Ribble Valley.
 Ideal for leaving wet boots, dogs, outdoor coats etc.